blessed-sibanda/ansaz/book/4-user-authentication.md

 # 4 User Authentication

-We are going to use devise for user authentication.
+In this chapter we are going to build an authentication system for our application.
+We will use [devise](https://github.com/heartcombo/devise) for user authentication.
 Devise is a very popular gem for authenticating users in rails applications.
 It provides all the features required to build a robust authentication system in a modern web app.

 ## 4.1 Setup Devise